liquidm/liquidm-reporting-api-client/README.md

 * Authentication: HTTP Basic access authentication with API token as username and an empty password.
 * API token: Please use the LiquidM self-service (http://app.liquidm.com/) to create your own API token or ask your LiquidM contact.

 With this information you're able to create a HTTP GET request to get access to our reporting system.
-The APi supports the following paramaters:
+The API supports the following paramaters:

 | Parameter   | Possible value                     | Default Value       | Description                              | Example               |
 | ----------- | ---------------------------------- | ------------------- | ---------------------------------------- | --------------------- |